Gateshead • England

 like sharing with a group of unknown people

-I see things change and build connections
+and build connections

-with what I already know
+with what [we] already know

-and what I am yet to discover
+and what [we] [are] yet to discover

 the other way around is much more fun though

-I may sting at first sight, but once we get acquainted,
+[we] may sting at first sight but

-I will share my calming, healing nature
+[we’ll] share [our] calming, healing nature

-I was taken by the Wind
+[we were] taken by the wind

 that stopped my dance